 - creating additional space by using other parts of the workplace or building that have been freed up by remote working

-- using floor tape or visual markers to make areas to help staff comply with social distancing
+- using floor markers or visual markers to help people comply with social distancing

 - avoiding the use of hot desks/spaces and where not possible, cleaning and sanitising workstation between different occupants including shared equipment